-If you are renting an apartment or home or are working in an area and have no heat or think the heat is below what is required, you may contact the Jon Farrell Housing Inspector at
+If you are renting an apartment or home or are working in an area and have no heat or think the heat is below what is required, you may call

 Every owner and operator of any building who rents, leases or lets one or more dwelling unit, rooming unit, dormitory or guestroom on terms, either expressed or implied, to furnish heat to the occupants thereof shall supply heat during the period from September 15th to May 31st to maintain a temperature of not less than 68°F (20°C) in all habitable rooms, bathrooms and toilet rooms.

 Exception: When the outdoor temperature is below the winter outdoor design temperature for the locality, maintenance of the minimum room temperature shall not be required, provided that the heating system is operating at its full design capacity.
 The winter design dry-bulb temperature for the locality shall be as indicated in the Energy Conservation Construction Code of New York State .